Nevado de Toluca

 Nevado de Toluca (/es/) is a stratovolcano in central Mexico, located about 80 km west of Mexico City near the city of Toluca.
 It is the fourth highest of Mexico's peaks, after Pico de Orizaba, Popocatépetl and Iztaccíhuatl.
-The volcano and the area around it is now a national park.
+The volcano and the area around it is now a national park, which was closed indefinitely in August 2025 after an accident.

 Etymology

 It is often called by the Nahuatl name Xinantecatl which is usually translated as The Naked Lord, Señor Desnudo in Spanish, although other etymologies have been suggested such as "Lord of the Corn Stalks" (Chinantecatl), Tzinacantepetl (Mountain of the Bats), or Tzinacantecatl (person from Zinacantepec).
 Further evidence regarding the etymologies of this mountain has surfaced after many archeology discoveries in and around the area.
 It has been concluded that its correct etymology is Chicnauhtecatl meaning "Lord of Nine", probably referring to the various deep lakes at the top of the cone.